ivofreitas/blog-api/README.md

 The API supports pagination for fetching blog posts, and the data is stored in a **MySQL** database.

 ## List of Dependencies

-- **Java 23**: Download and install Java 23 from the [official Java website](https://www.oracle.com/java/technologies/javase/jdk23-archive-downloads.html) or use a version manager like **SDKMAN**.
-- **Maven**: If Maven is not already installed, download it from [Maven's official site](https://maven.apache.org/download.cgi) and follow the installation instructions.
-- **MySQL**: You can either install MySQL locally or use Docker (explained below).
-To install MySQL, follow the instructions from the [official MySQL website](https://dev.mysql.com/doc/refman/8.0/en/installing.html).
-- **Docker/Docker-compose (Optional)**: Install Docker by following the [official Docker installation guide](https://docs.docker.com/get-docker/).
+- **Docker/Docker-compose**: Install Docker by following the [official Docker installation guide](https://docs.docker.com/get-docker/).

 ## Local Setup